peteroupc/petero-csharp/docs/PeterO.IniFile.md

     public IniFile(
         string path);

-Initializes a new instance of the  class.
+Initializes a new instance of the[PeterO.IniFile](PeterO.IniFile.md) class.

 <b>Parameters:</b>